emicklei/melrose/docs/logicpro.md

 ## Goal

 Logic Pro is a professional Digital Audio Workstation (DAW) available for Apple Mac OSX.
 Melrōse can communicate with Logic Pro by exchanging MIDI messages.
 Logic Pro has a rich set of sounds and instruments to play MIDI notes.
-In addition, Logic Pro is able to play multiple MIDI channels simultaneously which can be programmed individualy by melrōse.
+In addition, Logic Pro is able to play multiple MIDI channels simultaneously which can be programmed individualy by `melrōse`.

 This article describes the steps to get Melrōse working with Logic Pro such that you can play your melody per-channel.

 ### Installation

-The installation steps are mostly the same as described for [GarageBand](https://emicklei.github.io/melrose/garageband).
+The installation steps are the same as described for [GarageBand](https://emicklei.github.io/melrose/garageband).
 Follow this article and open Logic instead of GarageBand.

 Keep the editor and the `demo.mel` file open.

 ### Create project

 Open the application Logic Pro and create a new project.
-Go to the project settings and enable de-mixing of MIDI messages for recording.
+Go to the project settings, Recording, and enable de-mixing of MIDI messages.

 ### Add Instruments